 Bidding is quickly becoming the default for monetization, but the industry is still operating in a hybrid mode that combines bidding with traditional waterfalls.
 Making sure your waterfalls are fully optimized is crucial for maximizing revenue - and A/B testing is the best way to achieve this outcome.

-There are numerous waterfall settings that you can A/B test, such as country, different instance pricing, adding or removing instances, and groups.
+There are numerous waterfall settings that you can A/B test, such as testing a new waterfall for a country, different instance pricing, adding or removing instances, waterfalls for segments, and groups.
 Groups allow the flexibility to control your waterfall based on country and user segment - or a combination of both.

 These settings can have a significant impact on your bottom line.
-Adding a new network, for example, could bring in an influx of highly relevant demand for your ad space; while changing your price points on the instances in your waterfall could help unlock higher scale and demand.
+Testing a new waterfall setup, for example, could bring in an influx of highly relevant demand for your ad space, so changing your price points on the instances in your waterfall could help increase competition for your inventory, bringing higher eCPMs and ARPDAU.

 The quick A/B testing tool’s biggest pull is its ease of use: it simplifies what is often a complicated and time-consuming process, and lets you change anything you want from your mediation management page.